 One told them that parents should set a three-hour-a-day limit on their children's gaming.
 It is part of an inquiry into technology addiction, being held by the Digital, Culture, Media and Sport Select Committee.
 At an earlier hearing, representatives from the gaming industry downplayed the issue.
 There is no publicly available content from that meeting but, in written evidence to the committee, the association for UK Interactive Entertainment (Ukie) said there was a "lack of evidence" around the concept of gaming addiction, citing both a UN report and one from the Royal College of Paediatrics and Child Health.

 There are more than 2.3 billion active gamers in the world this year, of which almost half spend money on games.
 A recent report by the international games market research company Newzoo estimates that the global games market will reach $137.9bn in 2018, with digital revenues accounting for 91 percent.
+As the gaming phenomenon grows, the World Health Organization (WHO) has identified a new disease - gaming disorder.
 Gaming becomes the latest addiction.
 Media playback is unsupported on your device The World Health Organisation's classification of gaming disorder as a condition which is capable of debilitating addiction is an important moment in the shifting relationship between technology and society.